Buying a new home before selling your current one can be risky.

 2. Gaining negotiation power

 Sellers may accept a lower offer if it is contingent vs. waiting for a higher unconditional offer.
-This gives you added bargaining power.
+This gives you added negotiation power over the houses selling price.

 3. Selling your home under less pressure